ineiti/ineiti.ch/content/posts/how-llms-answer/how-llms-answer.md

 This is why the same LLM can behave differently across various platforms - the system prompt shapes its personality and capabilities.
+Anthropic shares the system prompts for their chat interfaces[^system_prompt_anthropic], while other chat interfaces like OpenAI don't reveal their system prompts.

 ### Try it out yourself

 {{< system-prompt >}}

+### Take-away

+Thanks to the system prompt

+- the behaviour of the LLM can be changed at the click of a button
+- no lengthy and expensive learning process is necessary
+- the LLM can be taught up-to-date information and specific behaviours

 ## 4. Tool Access Through System Prompt Description